Is being an owner-operator worth it? 8 pros and cons

 There is no limit to how much you can make as an owner-operator.
 Exactly how much revenue an owner-operator generates depends on several factors, such as:

-• What company they do business with (if they lease onto a carrier).
+- What company they do business with (if they do business with a carrier).

-Some owner-operators choose to lease their business on with a carrier to take advantage of big carrier discounts.
+Some owner-operators choose to do business with a carrier to take advantage of big carrier discounts.
 Schneider, for example, offers owner-operators discounts on things like:

 4. You can operate the equipment you want.